 Since its inception in the early 1970s, the program has produced more than 16,000 units, averaging around 300 units produced every year.
-The MPDU price control period requirements have changed over time but is currently 99 years for rental units and 30 years for for-sale units.
+The MPDU price control period requirements have changed over time but are currently 99 years for rental units and 30 years for for-sale units.
 At this time, over 8,300 units are under the control period (3,600 homeownership MPDUs, 3,100 rental MPDUs, and 1,600+ owned by the Housing Opportunities Commission and other non-profits).
+MPDU production between 1976 and 2022 is shown in Figure 1.

-Figure 1 MPDU Production 1976 - 2021 Source: Department of Housing and Community Affairs
+Figure 1 MPDU Production 1976 - 2022 Source: Department of Housing and Community Affairs